Nida Vasiliauskaitė

 Nida Vasiliauskaitė (/lt/; born 21 December 1975) is a Lithuanian philosopher and publicist.
-As of 2020, Vasiliauskaitė began to receive more widespread attention as a nonsense for her views on political matters regarding freedom of choice, rising collectivism as well as the evergrowing influence of political correctness in the country's legal and cultural landscape.
+As of 2020, Vasiliauskaitė began to receive more widespread attention as a public figure for her views on political matters regarding freedom of choice, rising collectivism as well as the evergrowing influence of political correctness in the country's legal and cultural landscape.
 She positions herself as a conservative liberal and is the founder of a centre-left minor party Second Lithuania.

 She has a doctorate of philosophy from Vilnius University Vasiliauskaitė was a member of the New Left 95 movement, the Union of Lithuanian Young Scientists, and the Tolerant Youth Association.
 From 2005 to 2021, she was a Delfi news portal analyst.

 Political stances

 Criticizing government’s vaccination policies

 Nida Vasiliauskaitė heavily criticized the position taken by the Lithuanian government over the COVID-19 pandemic and fully supported the right to self-determination when choosing to take the vaccine.
 During a protest Vasiliauskaitė said: “The right to one’s health, security, life, and death belongs to us, the citizens, the people.
 Not to the government.
 We will become ill.
 And if you’re scaring us that we will die, we will die as free people.
 We don’t need your protection from ourselves and assistance when dying or being sick.”
 The philosopher even stated that Lithuania's government is not acting as a democratic institution although they were elected.
 “I would like to remind you that Hitler also came to power by following all the legal democratic procedures.
 So what?”
 The Prime Minister of Lithuania Ingrida Šimonytė have responded to Vasiliauskaitė's remarks on Facebook, saying: “Nor me, nor Arūnas Dulkys cannot appeal to state hospitals with a circular letter making a request to ensure that m’lady and her accomplices, if needed, would not be taken to the “captivity” of oxygen, catheter, and artificial ventilators.
 Because Constitution, Hippocrates, and reasons.”